MirageShrestha/Currency-Converter-APP/README.md

 A simple Flutter app that converts US Dollars (USD) into Nepali Rupees (NPR).
 The app is designed for quick and accurate currency conversion with a user-friendly interface.

 ## Features
-- Converts USD to NPR in real-time using the current exchange rate (can be manually set if no API is connected).
+- Converts USD to NPR.
 - Simple and intuitive UI for ease of use.
-- Error handling for invalid or empty inputs.
 - Lightweight and fast performance.

 ## Screenshots